micky8574/AirBnb-NYC-Analysis/README.md

 ### Project Overview
 ---
 Airbnb is considered one of the biggest hotel chains in the world.
-And it does not own a single hotel room!

 The company became successful by connecting travelers who need a place to stay with the so-called hosts, people who are willing to rent their places.
 In the Airbnb platform, it is possible to book everything from a shared room in a house with other people to an entire apartment or hotel room.